Michael Roll (basketball)

-Michael Brandon Roll (born April 12, 1987) is an American-born naturalized Tunisian professional basketball player who plays for US Monastir.
+Michael Brandon Roll (born April 12, 1987) is an American-born naturalized Tunisian professional former basketball player.
 Born in America, he joined the Tunisia national basketball team after becoming a naturalized citizen in 2015.

 Roll played college basketball for the UCLA Bruins, who reached the Final Four three times in four NCAA tournament appearances during his tenure.
 Roll was the Bruins leading scorer in his final season in 2009–10, when he earned all-conference honors in the Pacific-10.
 He has played professionally in Turkey, Belgium, Spain, Israel, Italy, and France.